rorywalsh/CsoundUnity/Documentation~/index.md

 csoundUnity.SendScoreEvent("i1 5 10");
 ```

-You can also stop a runnning instrument, but only if it has been started with indefinite duration, setting the duration parameter to -1:
+You can also stop a running instrument, but only if it has been started with indefinite duration (so it will keep running until you stop it), setting the duration parameter to -1:

 ```cs
 // C# code